Wait! Read This Before You Sell Your House for Cash

 “In my opinion, iBuyers and other cash-buying companies will continue to become more mainstream,” Van Soest says.
 “Technology is making it easier and easier to sell a home virtually.”
 And, he adds, you may get a better price than you would expect if your house is in really good condition and in a desirable area.

 Still on the fence?
 HomeLight’s Simple Sale platform offers a commitment-free way to test the waters.
-We partner with the largest network of cash buyers in the U.S. Just enter a few details about your home online, and we’ll provide you with a cash offer within a week.
+We partner with one of the largest networks of cash buyers in the U.S. Just enter a few details about your home online, and we’ll provide you with a cash offer within 24 hours.
 You can close the sale in as few as 10 days — no additional fees, agent commission, or prep work.

 FAQs on selling house for cash